-The payments provided for in this paragraph 10 shall be made as set forth above.
-Petitioner will continue to receive the annuity payments from the Life Insurance Company only so long as she, Jennifer Engling, is alive at the time that a particular payment is due.
-Written notice shall be provided to the Secretary of Health and Human Services and the Life Insurance Company within twenty (20) days of Jennifer Engling's death.
+At the sole discretion of the Secretary of Health and Human Services, the periodic payments set forth in paragraph 10 above may be provided to petitioner in monthly, quarterly, annual or other installments.
+The "annual amounts" set forth above describe only the total yearly sum to be paid to petitioner and do not require that the payment be made in one annual installment.
+Payments will continue to Grace L. Mather from the Life Insurance Company only so long as Grace L. Mather is alive at the time that a particular payment is due.
+The personal representative of the Estate of Grace L. Mather shall provide written notice to the Secretary of Health and Human Services and the Life Insurance Company within twenty (20) days of Grace L. Mather's death.